alexislefebvre/docker-images/README.md

 - [php-8.1-jakzal-phpqa-gd](php-8.1-jakzal-phpqa-gd): Use this image with GitHub actions or Drone
 - [php-8.2-alpine-composer-gd](php-8.2-alpine-composer-gd): Use this image with GitHub actions or Drone
 - [php-8.2-jakzal-phpqa-gd](php-8.2-jakzal-phpqa-gd): Use this image with GitHub actions or Drone
+- [php-8.3-alpine-composer](php-8.3-alpine-composer): Use this image with GitHub actions or Drone